OMNIALowCode/omniadocs/docs/pages/omnia3/API/omnia3_apiversion.md

 The version can be consulted through the OMNIA API.

-## 2. How to view current version through API?
+## 2. How to view current version through API

 ### Platform Version